Typography System Guide for iOS and Android

 Here are the best practices to properly implement typography in Android applications:

-• Always define text sizes in scalable pixels (sp) to respect user font size preferences
+• Always define text sizes in scalable pixels (sp) to respect user font size preferences — never use dp or px for text

-• The minimum recommended size for body text is 16sp for readability
+• The minimum recommended size for body text is 16sp for readability (Material Design 3 minimum is 14sp)

 • For dense lists or information, you can use 14sp with a slightly heavier weight

-• Use dynamic layouts with wrap_content and constraintLayout to adapt to different text sizes
+• Use dynamic layouts with wrap_content and ConstraintLayout to adapt to different text sizes

 <TextView